opensearch-project/project-website/_posts/2025-05-30-Enhanced-Log-Analytics-with-Lookup-Join-and-Subsearch.md

 | jdoe     | HR         | Manager |
 | asmith   | IT         | Analyst |

-Now that you're familiar with the datasets, let's explore how to use these new PPL commands to analyze the data.
+Now that you're familiar with the datasets, let's explore how to use the new PPL commands to analyze the data.

 ## Lookup: Enrich authentication logs with user information